What Is Streamer Mode on Discord

 It also disables instant invite links, preventing unwanted guests from joining your server.
 Additionally, enabling Discord Streamer Mode mutes all disruptive sound effects and turns off desktop notifications, ensuring a distraction-free environment.

-See also How to Create a Group in Slack
+See also How to Block on Telegram

 By anonymizing your username IDs, it keeps sensitive details confidential.
 This not only protects you but also maintains the privacy of your viewers, making your stream a safer place for interaction.